 A type of schedule that blueprint each and every change in the lighting, sound, and video departments in an event.

-6. Webinar Broadcast / Live Stream / Video Conferencing
+6. Webinar Broadcast or Live Stream or Video Conferencing

-All those terms refer to a video’s interplay or presentation broadcast in real-time.
-All those terms refer to a video’s interplay or presentation broadcast in real-time.
+All those terms refer to a video’s interplay or presentation broadcast in real time.
+All those terms refer to a video’s interplay or presentation broadcast in real time.
 Such videos and audio are recorded as standard throughout the event, and afterward can be edited and used to create evergreen content, such as a podcast, YouTube video, social media post or promotional material for your next event.
-Broadcasting and videos are useful for promoting your business, conference, or products and perform better.
+Broadcasting and videos are useful for promoting your business, conference, or products and performing better.